ecostruxure-openapi/energy-and-sustainability-scoring-partner-api/code_samples/postman_collection/README.md

 Minimum requirements to use postman tool in windows and MacOS

-## How to use

-# Energy and Sustainability Scoring APIs
+## How to use given Energy and Sustainability Scoring APIs

 # How to import postman collection
 1. Select Import in the left navigation menu.